-The dictionary definition of framework as a “basic structure underlying a system” is not far off from understanding what is a framework in programming.
-Whether the system is a house, a car, a theory, or a mobile app, the concept of the framework is the same: it provides the support and basic ‘guide’ of the structure being built.
+The dictionary definition of the framework as a “basic structure underlying a system” is not far different from what a framework is in programming.
+Whether the system is a house, a car, a theory, or a mobile app, the concept of the framework is the same: it provides the support and essential ‘guide’ of the structure being built.

-A framework in programming is a tool that provides ready-made components or solutions that are customized in order to speed up development.
-A framework may include a library, but is defined by the principle of inversion of control (IoC).
+A framework in programming is a tool that provides ready-made components or solutions that are customized to speed up development.
+A framework may include a library but is defined by the principle of inversion of control (IoC).
 With traditional programming, the custom code calls into the library to access reusable code.
 With IoC, the framework calls on custom pieces of code when necessary.

 A framework can include support programs, compilers, code libraries, toolsets, and APIs to develop software and create systems.
-Open-source frameworks are always being updated and improved.
+Open-source frameworks are constantly being updated and improved.

 Ultimately, frameworks are used to save time and money.

-- Consistency – a framework can assist in consistency for large or distributed teams
+- Consistency: A framework that can assist in consistency for large or distributed teams

-- Documentation – choose a framework that has well-documented code and that provides implementation training
+- Documentation: Choose a framework that has well-documented code and provides implementation training

-- Active Community – frameworks are only as strong as the user base of support.
+- Active Community: Frameworks are only as robust as the user base of support.
 Choose a framework that is well-established with an active user base.

 Challenges of Using a Software Framework

-Software frameworks can become a costly crutch if developers are not strong in the language the framework is based upon or if the developer over-relies on the framework instead of custom code, a problem which can lead to software bloat and performance issues.
+Software frameworks can become a costly crutch if developers are not strong in the language the framework is based upon or if the developer over-relies on the framework instead of custom code.
+This problem can lead to software bloat and performance issues.

-There are risks in choosing a framework that is too new or not well supported, which could require costly re-tooling if the framework becomes obsolete.
-Similarly, if the framework has limitations that are not well understood up front, this could impact the project.
+There are risks in choosing a framework that is too new or unsupported, which could require costly re-tooling if the framework becomes obsolete.
+Similarly, if the framework has poorly understood limitations, this could impact the project.

 Types of Programming Frameworks

-There are a variety of different programming frameworks, each built upon a programming language and specializing in its function, whether it’s working on a web app, database, or mobile app.
-In this section, we will break down various types of programming frameworks, popular frameworks for each type, and common examples.
+There are various programming frameworks, each built upon a programming language and specializing in its function, whether working on a web app, database, or mobile app.
+This section will include various programming frameworks, popular frameworks for each type, and everyday examples.

 1. Web Frameworks

 What is Angular?
 Angular is an open-source web application framework based on TypeScript and maintained by the Angular Team at Google.
-Angular features a large ecosystem of tools and solutions contributed by a wide user base.
-Angular is ideally suited for highly customized web apps and progressive web apps (PWAs).
+Angular features a large ecosystem of tools and solutions from a broad user base.
+Angular is ideally suited for highly customized and progressive web apps (PWAs).